erajasekar/cs-workshop/PITCHME.md

 ## Why Software is Eating the World?

-* Six decades into the computer revolution
+* Six decades after the computer revolution

 * Four decades since the invention of the microprocessor